 If you're interested in learning even more about the natural rhythm of your body and hormones, then I'd like to invite you to read more about Fertility Awareness Method.

 YOU are ultimately in control of your body and your hormones.

-If you’re looking for help in understanding how to get bring your hormones back into balance, check out how to work with me and my incredible team.
-We offer consults in Portland, Oakland, and Virtually.
-Learn More Here.
+If you're looking for help in understanding how to get bring your hormones back into balance, check out the comprehensive women's health book, Beyond the Pill.

 Beyond the Pill offers women natural solutions to their hormone imbalance symptoms and provides an alternative to taking birth control.